Chemistry Laboratory Overview

 Chemical characterization entails both sample preparation and analysis.
 Traditional wet chemistry techniques are used to modify paving and concrete materials and to prepare and condition samples for further testing and analysis.
 The chemical results are often tied to physical test results from the Binder, Bituminous Mixtures, or Concrete Laboratories, to compile a chemico-physico perspective and evaluate its effect on performance.
 The Chemistry Laboratory complex includes a traditional chemistry laboratory for wet chemistry and sample preparation, and two laboratories dedicated to instrumentation.

 This laboratory has all the necessary equipment for preparation of samples and standards for various analyses of liquid and solid samples.
-The laboratory houses traditional equipment including glassware, a muffle furnace, centrifuge, vibratory disk mill, and ovens.
-More specialized equipment includes a nitrogen gas purged desiccator and glove box to provide an inert size analyzer and equipment used to prepare fused beads for x-ray fluorescence (XRF) analysis.
+The laboratory houses traditional equipment including glassware, fume hoods, a muffle furnace, centrifuge, aggregate mill, and ovens.
+More specialized equipment includes a nitrogen gas purged desiccator and glove box to provide an inert atmosphere for the study of ASR (alkali silica reaction) gels, and other cementitious materials.
+Additionally, the lab is equipped with a particle size analyzer and equipment used to prepare fused beads for x-ray fluorescence (XRF) analysis.

 Figure 1.
 Nitrogen glove box and desiccator to prevent carbonation of different cementitious materials.

 Figure 2.
-Example of platinum crucibles and prepared fused pellets of fly ash specimens for elemental analysis using x-ray fluoresce spectroscopy.
+Example of platinum crucibles and prepared fused pellets of specimens for elemental analysis using x-ray fluoresce spectroscopy.

 These laboratory house a wide variety of state-of-the-art analytical equipment for detailed investigations of highway materials ranging from the atomic to the macro-scale.
 This equipment includes: